benvele/Pen_Testing-Red_Teaming/README.md

 Custom scripts I have made for doing Pen Testing and Red Teaming

 All legal mumbo jumbo, use for good, not bad.
 I only use this for authorized, legal work and never for malicious purposes.
+I take
-I take responsibility for how you decide to use these tools
+NO responsibility for how you decide to use these tools